bit-broker/website/content/en/docs/getting-started/install-local.md

 Before starting, make sure that you don't have any other service listening on ports which BitBroker will use for local installs.
 {{% /alert %}}

-Create a brand new directory to act as a workspace for you installation:
+Create a brand new directory to act as a workspace for your installation:

 ```shell
 mkdir bbk